Ed Chen

 I built a working institutional trading terminal — in this portfolio.

-• TWAP / VWAP algo execution with live slice monitoring
+• TWAP / VWAP execution and options chain with Black-Scholes Greeks

 • Kronos AI signal engine with regime-aware confidence scoring